dagargo/overwitch/docs/configuration.md

 $ ardour
 ```

-Currently I'm using this RT kernel.
-You don't need an RT kernel but it will help even more to reduce latency and xruns.
+While using a RT kernel is not needed, it will help even more to reduce latency and xruns.

 ```
 $ uname -v
-#1 SMP PREEMPT_RT Debian 5.10.28-1 (2021-04-09)
+#1 SMP PREEMPT_RT Debian 6.12.41-1 (2025-08-12)
 ```

+Lastly, disable your system sounds.

 With all this configuration I get no JACK xruns with 64 frames buffer (2 periods) and occasional xruns with 32 frames buffer (3 periods) with network enabled and under normal usage conditions.